End of an era at NJ Shore: Joe Pesci’s waterfront mansion demolished

 Caravella Demolition of East Hanover took the stately waterfront home down to its foundation in just about two hours' time.

-Here’s how it looked before the demolition:
+Here’s how it looked before the demolition this summer:

 The new owner reportedly wants to divide the property into two lots and build a smaller home on each lot.